Rate this article

 Content and display

-Another personalization tactic that can double the impact of the personalized ecommerce experience is serving relevant content and media to the consumer.
-By fine-tuning content to individual preferences and behaviors, companies can also create more engaging experiences that boost sales.
-Ecommerce personalization trends in this category include:
+Another personalization tactic that can double the impact of the personalized ecommerce experience is fine-tuning content and media to individual preferences and behaviors.
+Ecommerce personalization trends targeted at creating more engaging experiences that boost sales include:

 • Personalized collections — lumping together product groups based on individual customer preferences, such as browsing history, style choices, or upcoming events, to offer tailored collections that resonate with each shopper.